Next proposal deadlines:

 We are VERY interested in clothing articles from a non-traditional fashion perspective.
 The role of clothing in political campaigns, short fiction, a step-by-step guide to how shoes are made, Hooters uniforms… the more obscure, the better.
 We are in no way interested in trends, what's in style, or what's Hot Right Now.

 If you have an essay that you have written that you think can be adapted, please send it in its original form.
 Some of our most successful articles have started this way.

-Don’t push products or advise on what to wear.
+This isn't a mainstream fashion magazine.
+Don't push products, advise on what to wear, or pretend you're on Sex in the City.
 This journal is not about hype.

 That's right, release yourself from the fear of essay doom: tell us what you think!
 We want information, but we want your voice too.
 Anecdotes, opinions, and detailed bits of info are necessary to make an interesting article.

 This is a fashion journal after all.
 Please don't forget to use lots of descriptive words.
 Warning: Non-specific, flattering descriptions are fairly ineffective and often overused.
 These include terms like beautiful, amazing, cool etc. Use these words sparingly.
 Remember that you're painting a mental picture for your reader.
 A “cool” shirt isn't much of an image.